babel-utils/babel-plugin-tester/README.md

 string, it will wrap everything in double quotes.
 This isn't a huge deal, but it makes the snapshots harder to read, so we automatically add a snapshot serializer for you to remove those.
-Note that this serializer is added globally and thus will affect _all_ snapshots taken, even those outside of babel-plugin-tester.
+Note that this serializer is added globally and thus will affect _all_ snapshots taken in the test file, even those outside of babel-plugin-tester.

 If you'd like to disable this feature, then use the "pure" import (also disables formatting of babel output with prettier):